altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 *The police officer shuffled in*
 ~A blank stare across his face~
 "F::Go get us a killer, a real psychopath."
-~Martha started~
-*Raised her hand to stop him*
 *Rossin put his hands up in a calming gesture*
 'R::Let this play out, it is what I was trying to tell you earlier.'
-*She backed down*
-*Albert walked out of the room, and was back in moments* ~He was holding another scrawny police officer by the collar~ ~In Albert's grip raised just enough for his black shoes to leave the floor~ "F::Well that was fast.
+*Albert walked out of the room, and was back in moments* ~He was holding another scrawny police officer by the collar.
+In Albert's grip raised just enough for his black shoes to leave the floor~ "F::Well that was fast.
 Looks like...
 Raise your sleeve up a bit, would you."
 *As requested, he raised it to his forearm*